drostron/slamdata-docs/source/administration-guide.rst

 For basic information on how to use SlamData please refer to the `SlamData User's Guide <users-guide.html>`__.

-For further information on how to use SlamData and instructions on how to integrate SlamData into other applications please refer to the `SlamData Developer's Guide <developers-guide.html>`__.
+For more information on how to use SlamData and instructions on how to integrate SlamData into other applications please refer to the `SlamData Developer's Guide <developers-guide.html>`__.